rune004/mkdocs/docs/docker.md

     * The container becomes the unit for distributing and testing your application.
     * When you’re ready, deploy your application into your production environment, as a container or an orchestrated service.
 This works the same whether your production environment is a local data center, a cloud provider, or a hybrid of the two.

-!!! tips "What can I use Docker for?"
+!!! tip "What can I use Docker for?"

     ## What can I use Docker for?